 Dermatopathology

 The University of Florida Veterinary Diagnostic Laboratories are pleased to offer a specialized dermatopathology service.
-The goal of this service is to provide high quality interpretation of animal skin biopsy specimens by pathologists with particular expertise in this challenging area of surgical pathology.
+The goal of our service is to provide high quality interpretation of animal skin biopsy specimens by pathologists with interest and expertise in dermatopathology.
+Our team includes 3 dermatopathologists with years of experience in this area.

-Pamela E. Ginn, DVM, Diplomate ACVP, Anatomic Pathology
+Pamela E. Ginn, DVM, Diplomate ACVP (Professor Emeritus)

 University of Florida